arcus-azure/arcus/community/blog/2021 Quick overview at the new major Arcus Messaging v1.0 release/README.md

 This breaking change has the most impact on our extensions & fallback message handlers, which receive the full Azure Service Bus message in their implementation.

-An example of this new signature:
+Here is an example of our new signature:

 ```csharp
 using Arcus.Message.Abstractions.ServiceBus.MessageHandling;